TiJi: Audience

 As of March 2009, TiJi was in the top five of thematic channels in France, with the audience share of 0.6%.
 It was also the second most popular channel among children after Canal J, with the audience share of 4% among children aged four to ten.

 International channels

-The channel is variously distributed in French (French-speaking Europe and Africa, overseas French territories, Lebanon and the Balkans), Portuguese, Russian and Kazakh.
+The channel is variously distributed in French (French-speaking Europe and Africa, overseas French territories, Lebanon and the Balkans), Russian and Kazakh.

+The French channel was also distributed in Portugal on NOS from 26 November 2005 to 5 November 2020.